Citybus (Hong Kong): Fleet

-As of 2020, the fleet consisted of 1013 buses, of which 950 are Double-decker buses and the remaining 63 are single-decker.
+As of 2025, there are 1,650 buses, of which 1,612 are Double-decker buses and the remaining 38 are single-decker.
 Most are from British or European manufacturers, such as Alexander Dennis and Volvo Buses, but most single-deckers have been ordered from mainland Chinese manufacturers including Youngman and BYD Auto.
+The non-franchised sector (including open-top buses) had always used older or retiring models, as newer ones are reserved for franchised sector.

 Depots

 Operations are divided into two main departments, each of which have depots across the areas that they cover.